underfloorheat/magecart-identifier/README.md

 The HAR file will also be saved in a directory called `har_files` in the root of this project for further analysis.

 By using the -r and -p flags, you can also use this tool to simply output the url's of all HTTP requests your page is making.
 This will allow for a manual look at what's going on.
+I've recently added the --content-type (or -c) flag allowing a comma separated list of which mime types you want to review in the output.

 ## Version 2 functional wishlist